 9/12pm I have sketchbooks, books, laptops and lists surrounded by my chair in the evenings.
 Marc and I will watch a film or play records and I will potter about when I need to, I can turn the kiln on or check on a painting or work untill 3am with Queen on full blast if I want to and no one will mind.

 My mother died when she was only 44 years old and I was 15.
 I am now 45, so I am very aware of the tick tock of time.
-Her death devastated me and I dont think I have ever really recovered from that.
-I lost my father and my family home only a few years later, by the age of 22.
+Her death devastated me and losing my father and then my home a few years later, well, I dont think I have ever really recovered from that.
 It was a very black, bleak time and my work saved my sanity.
+I made a conscious choice to create work that made me feel joy.
+From this single purpose I was able to grow and sustain my business.
 If I can create work that people enjoy living with and produce a few really good paintings to leave behind, I will be happy with that.